FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/Microsoft SQL SELECT to JSON with SFTP Upload/long-description.md

 # Error Handling

-This template does not handle transient errors separately, however the connection to the SFTP server and MicrosoftSQL database are retried three time before failing.
+This template does not handle transient errors separately, however the connection to the SFTP server and Microsoft SQL database are retried three time before failing.

 The template does not handle any SQL errors that may occur - the errors will be thrown as exceptions.